Signal FAQ

 What clinical events trigger alerts?

-Events that trigger alerts include:
+Depending on which alerts your patients are subscribed to, Events that trigger alerts can include:

 - Hospital admissions, discharges, and transfers